When you experience an emotion, a behaviour usually comes with it.

-However, when you are neurodiverse and emotionally dysregulated over time, your behaviour may have become ineffective/maladaptive.
+However, when you are emotionally dysregulated over time, your behaviour may have become ineffective/maladaptive.

-Before working with me here’s what neurodivergent clients experience:
+Before working with me, here’s what my clients experience:

 - Crying out of frustration when an obstacle comes up

-- Made to feel like, they are too much so become a Camelon and suffer from exhaustion and burnout
+- They are made to feel like they are too much so they become like a Camelon and suffer from exhaustion and burnout.

 - Being shut down when contributing their ideas, made to feel wrong, so withdrawing and wanting to quit